Zubax/ampdrive_ad0510/manufacturing/readme.md

 The detailed thermal pad drawing can be exported from the 3D model of the device.

 <img src="pics/thermal pad.svg" width="250" />

+### PCB spacer

+The PCB spacer is a flat part that is placed between the main PCB and the bottom part of the housing to provide proper distance between them.
+It also protects the main PCB from damaging it with mounting screws in case their length is incorrectly selected.
+It can be laser cut from any sheet material with 0.5 mm thickness that can withstand temperature up to 100 °C.
+It can also be manufacted as a general PCB with all copper removed.
+In this case the main criteria is thickness.
+Most PCB houses offer cheap manufacturing of PCBs with thickness of the resulting PCB down to 0.6 mm.
+Substracting 2 copper layers of 0.35 mm each, the resulting PCB can have ideal thickness of 0.53 mm which is suitable.

+Exact drawing of this part for laser cutting can be exported from file **pcb spacer.brd** in the root of this repository.

 ### Bill of materials